Jadline/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory contents in long formats with user ids and also hidden files
+script that creates a directory named my_first_directory in the /tmp/ directory